gvwilson/thirdbit/src/fiction/leaderboard/index.md

 and started being dead.

 I scrolled down,
-filling time while my minidrone camera scanned the painting.
+filling time while my minidrone scanned the painting.
 Guo's story was typical:
-graft, bribes, fingers in too many pies, yadda bloody boo, so tangled that even AI couldn't keep track of it.
+graft, bribes, fingers in too many pies, so tangled that even his agents couldn't keep track of it.
 Or maybe he'd been so worried about surveillance that he tried to juggle it all in his head.

-The camera chimed softly.
+The drone chimed softly.
 I plucked it out of the air and weighed it in my hand as I gave the Turner one last look.
-Twenty terabytes wasn't archival quality, but it would be good enough to train the AI that was trying to teach me how to perform miracles like this.
+Twenty terabytes wasn't archival quality, but it would be good enough to train the agent that was in turn training me how to create miracles like this.
-I put the camera in my pocket and went to find Bench and her client.
+I put the drone in my pocket and went to find Bench and her client.

 Chibundu "Zeebop" Unigwe,
 age twenty-seven.